Photographer

 Anyone wishing to film or take still photographs on the Yale campus must inform OPAC in advance by emailing filming@yale.edu or calling 203-432-1345.

-No. Members of the media and commercial photographers must be accompanied by an OPAC escort while on the Yale campus, and any filming must be arranged in advance.
-However, we are an urban university and we cannot restrict filming done on city streets.
+Production companies, members of the media, and commercial photographers must be accompanied by an OPAC escort while on the Yale campus, and any filming must be arranged in advance.

 Apply to film at Yale